Skip to Main Content

 Ethical Concerns

 • Bias and Fairness: Generative AI models can learn biases present in the training data, producing outputs that reflect, reinforce, or amplify social prejudices and stereotypes.
+Models can also unintentionally reinforce existing beliefs or opinions present in training data, resulting in biased outputs that align with specific ideologies.

 • Misinformation and Manipulation: AI-generated content can be used to create convincing fake news, deepfakes, and other forms of misinformation, leading to potential manipulation and harm.

 • Plagiarism and Copyright: The use of AI-generated content raises significant questions about authorship, intellectual property, and attribution, potentially leading to issues with plagiarism and copyright infringement.
+Plagiarism undermines the trust and credibility of individuals or organizations who inappropriately use someone else's property without permission or noted attribution.

 • Attribution and Accountability: Determining responsibility for AI-generated content can be challenging, raising questions about who is accountable for errors, biases, or malicious outputs.